top of page

 6. Preliminary or anticipated findings

-7. Scholarly significance or anticipated contribution to the field.
+7. Scholarly significance or anticipated contribution to the field

-8. Anticipated progress or next steps prior to the annual meeting.
+8. Anticipated progress or next steps prior to the Annual Meeting

-2022 Recipients of the Research-in-Progress Awards
+2023 Recipients of the Research-in-Progress Awards

-Angela S. Kuykendoll, University of Memphis
+Dana Barchak, University of Memphis

-Sabrina Stanley, University of Alabama
+Jill Westerlund, University of Alabama

 Distinguished Research in Progress Awards